 I started playing guitar in 1984 at the age of 15.
 At that time, the landscape of teaching and learning the guitar was much different than it is today.
 Actually “much” is an understatement.
 Let’s use the words “polar opposite.”
 In those days there were no such things as easy tabs or guitar learning software.
-In fact there were no CD’s.
+In fact, there were no CD’s.
 Cassette tapes were the "new thing."
 There were very few accurate guitar books, and even fewer good guitar teachers.
-Laptops, tablets, cell phones, and for that matter the internet, didi not exist.
+Laptops, tablets, cell phones, and for that matter the internet, did not exist.
 We had to do it the old school way.
 With our eyes, ears, brains, common sense and a whole lot of practice and love of the instrument.

 Because of the learning landscape of the day, there were no such things as video guitar lessons.
 There were no such thing as “FREE” lessons anywhere (free usually means useless).
-This was actually, in hindsight, the very best situation I could have been in.
+This was, in hindsight, the very best situation I could have been in.
 It resulted my drive and focus, and in many ways is the reason that I still play today.
 I have a had a 36-year relationship with the guitar, as a player, writer, recording artist, live performer, and teacher.

 I am now proud to be following in my teacher’s footsteps and helping guitar players excel and reach their goals on the guitar.
 Ours is a thriving guitar lesson studio with many happy students.
 Happy because they make progress while their friends and peers continue to struggle.
 I don’t take much credit for anything other than guiding them.
 The students do the work.
-They drive the boat, I simply help them to navigate the waters.
+They drive the boat; I simply help them to navigate the waters.

 The NUMBER 1 REASON that people seek out professional, personal guidance for a guitar teacher (other than maybe being a beginner just staring out), is because they have been trying to learn on their own with video guitar lessons.
 You know the ones.
 YouTube, although pretty good for learning how to wash your dog or to make great enchiladas, falls way short of offering up anything in the lines of effective guitar lesson programs.

-Free video lessons is not the way to learn guitar unless you really want to spend all your time wading through things that don’t’ work, getting confused and frustrated from conflicting information, and getting side tracked because the newest viral video of your favorite bands, or of how to groom your Pomeranian are lurking in the side bar screaming for your attention.
+Free video lessons are not the way to learn guitar unless you really want to spend all your time wading through things that don’t’ work, getting confused and frustrated from conflicting information, and getting side tracked because the newest viral video of your favorite bands, or of how to groom your Pomeranian are lurking in the side bar screaming for your attention.

-As a beginner, it can also be almost impossible to determine when you are or aren’t getting accurate information, and becomes much easier to put the guitar down in a cool looking spot in your house and turn on the Playstation.
+As a beginner, it can also be almost impossible to determine when you are or aren’t getting accurate information and becomes much easier to put the guitar down in a cool looking spot in your house and turn on the PlayStation.

-Although there is definitely no shortage of video guitar lessons out there, you absolutely should never rely on pre-recorded video lessons alone to learn how to play the instrument.
-In this article, I’ll explain five ways that learning from pre-recorded video guitar lessons can hurt your progress and actually damage your guitar playing, and worse, get you to contemplate giving up on the guitar entirely.
+Although there is no shortage of video guitar lessons out there, you absolutely should never rely on pre-recorded video lessons alone to learn how to play the instrument.
+In this article, I’ll explain five ways that learning from pre-recorded video guitar lessons can hurt your progress and damage your guitar playing, and worse, get you to contemplate giving up on the guitar entirely.